Lender Credit: What You Need to Know

 - Keeping money on hand to meet a lender reserve requirement.
 Some loans require borrowers to have mortgage reserves — extra cash on hand to make several monthly mortgage payments in the event of an emergency.
 Extra funds in a bank account lessen the chances of a mortgage denial.

 Lender credits offer one more important benefit: They can help shorten the break-even point (the time it takes to recoup your mortgage costs) on a purchase or refinance.
-This is especially important if you’re refinancing a home you intend to sell within the next two years.
+This is especially important if you’re refinancing a home you intend to sell within the next few years.

 Lender credit alternatives: Other ways to reduce closing costs